theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Working with the FastQC text output
 -----------------------------------

-Our `.zip` files are compressed files.
+Our `.zip` files are compressed.
 They each contain multiple different types of output files for a single input FASTQ file.
 To view the contents of a `.zip` file, we can use the program `unzip` to decompress these files.
 Let’s try doing them all at once using a wildcard.

 To unzip the files

     $ unzip *.zip

+This is the equivalent of running the for loop below.

     $ for filename in *.zip
     > do